-The Citywide Planning and Current Planning divisions of the Planning Department have determined that the proposed project is permitted in the MUR District and is consistent with the height, density, and land uses specified in the East SoMa Area Plan.^{10, 11} Implementation of the proposed project would result in residential and commercial uses that would be consistent with and maintain the mixed-use character of the project vicinity.
+The Citywide Planning and Current Planning divisions of the Planning Department have determined that the proposed project is permitted in an RH-2 District and is consistent with the height, density, and land uses specified in the Showplace Square/Potrero Hill Area Plan.
+Implementation of the proposed project would introduce residential uses that would be consistent with and maintain the residential character of the project vicinity.

-Because the proposed project is consistent with the development density established in the Eastern Neighborhoods Rezoning and Area Plans, implementation of the proposed project would not result in significant impacts related to land use and land use planning that were not identified in the Eastern Neighborhoods PEIR, and no mitigation measures are necessary.
+For these reasons, implementation of the proposed project would not result in significant impacts related to land use and land use planning beyond those identified in the Eastern Neighborhoods PEIR, and no mitigation measures are necessary.

-Тор Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 2.
-POPULATION AND HOUSING- Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing units or create demand for additional housing, necessitating the construction of replacement housing? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 2.
+POPULATION AND HOUSING- Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing units or create demand for additional housing, necessitating the construction of replacement housing?